In this article I’m gonna share with you how to organize a road trip through the American West – Nevada, Arizona, Utah – in the best possible way.

 BACK TO OUR STORY.
 I wanted to see Monument Valley SO BADLY that I flew all over the world from Europe and I drove for 3 days to get here.
 But I got tired and sick so not only I couldn’t make it for sunset time… I didn’t even wake up to catch the sunrise.

-So when I finally got here (around 10 am) I WAS INCREDIBLY PISSED.
+So when I finally got here (around 10 am) I was incredibly disappointed.
 The lighting was too bright and not good for pictures at all.
 So I felt my dream was ruined and I was in a bad mood all day.
 I really had to force myself to stay in the present moment, to remind myself that pictures aren’t everything in life. and that I was in a really sacred place.
 In the very end (5 minutes before leaving) Monument Valley rewarded me with this old wild west vibe, decent lighting and beautiful clouds.
 We shot this last pic and I left a little less frustrated!

 The famous Forrest Gump scene was filmed on Highway US 163, Mexican Hat.
 From Monument Valley we drove for 10-15 minutes and reached THE location.
 There were a few tourists but that didn’t stop us to get my favorite shot from the entire trip: